 4. Customer Lifetime Value (CLV)

 Ask yourself, what is the lifetime cost of a customer?
-This is one of the most important metrics to focus on.
+This is one of the most important saas business metric to focus on.
 Let’s say your business is to sell hosting service.
 Each customer of your business pays around $1000 on an average.

 CLV = (1 / Churn Rate) * ARPA